-proposed refund, in relation to a notice issued under this regulation in respect of a replacement application, means any amount that the Board will, under the Act section 53, refund to the applicant as the former licensee of the old licence on the surrender of the old licence on the proposed issue day specified in the notice.
+proposed refund, in relation to a notice issued under this regulation in respect of a replacement application, means any amount that the Commissioner will, under the Act section 53, refund to the applicant as the former licensee of the old licence on the surrender of the old licence on the proposed issue day specified in the notice.

-(2) This regulation applies if the Board proposes to issue a replacement licence.
+(2) This regulation applies if the Commissioner proposes to issue a replacement licence.

-(3) The Board must issue a notice to the applicant stating —
+(3) The Commissioner must issue a notice to the applicant stating —

-(a) that the Board proposes to issue a replacement licence to the applicant on the proposed issue day specified in the notice, being a date not later than one month after the date of the notice; and
+(a) that the Commissioner proposes to issue a replacement licence to the applicant on the proposed issue day specified in the notice, being a date not later than one month after the date of the notice; and

 (b) the amount of payment required, being whichever of the following amounts that is applicable —